cse-labs/res-edge-labs/README.md

 Kubernetes is hard.
 Getting started and set up for the first time can take weeks to get right.
 Managing deployments on a fleet of Kubernetes clusters on the edge brings even more challenges.

 Kubernetes in Codespaces (KiC) is a `game-changer` for the end-to-end Kubernetes app development cycle from a local cluster to deployments on the edge.
 It reduces the initial friction and empowers the developer to get started and deployed to a dev/test environment within *minutes*.
-The pre-configured Codespaces environment includes a `Kubernetes` cluster and custom CLI's (`kic` and `flt`) that help streamline the initial learning curve to Kubernetes development commands.
+The pre-configured Codespaces environment includes a `Kubernetes` cluster and custom command line utilities (`kic` and `flt`) that help streamline the initial learning curve to Kubernetes development commands.

 This repo walks through the rich end-to-end developer experience in a series of labs.
 The labs start by walking you through creating, building, testing, and deploying an application on a local cluster ([inner-loop](./README.md#inner-loop)) with a complete CNCF observability stack.
 Then, the labs move on to the next step of deploying the application to a test cluster in the Cloud ([outer-loop](./README.md#outer-loop)).
 There are also several [advanced labs](./README.md#advanced-labs) that cover centralized monitoring, canary deployments, and targeting different devices.